Study Abroad Program Overview

-The physics track is divided into two, four-week sessions.
-Students enroll in one course during each session, and each course is worth 6 quarter/4 semester UC units.
-Physics students must take both modules.
+The physics and organic chemistry tracks at UCD are divided into two, four-week sessions.
+You enroll in one course during each session, and each course is worth 6 quarter/4 semester UC units.
+All students must take both modules offered in their tracks.

 Use the following resources to learn about courses on UCEAP: